 4. Prioritizing Rest Without Guilt

 Your worth is not tied to productivity.
-Rest is essential, not earned.
+Remember that rest is essential, not something to be earned.

 5. Nourishing Your Body